Spark - AI Model Card

 Over-reliance on automation

-Spark always requires user approval before taking issue-resolution actions unless an admin explicitly enabled actions to execute without user consent.
-Tickets are escalated only when Spark exhausts other options and after having identified a clear intent from the employee.
+Spark always requires user approval before taking issue-resolution actions unless an admin has explicitly enabled actions to execute without user consent.
+Tickets are escalated only when Spark exhausts other options and after having identified clear intent from the employee.

 Ethical considerations